 What Is Powdered Cellulose?

 Cellulose is found in many plant materials and comes from the ground.
 It acts as an alternative to fiber-rich ingredients like fruits and vegetables.

-The FDA has approved powdered cellulose as safe for use in human and animal foods, but this does not mean that it is healthy or good for your pet!
+The FDA has approved powdered cellulose as safe for human and animal foods, but this does not mean it is healthy or good for your pet!